usnistgov/zero-trust-architecture/_sources/VolumeC/Hardening.rst

 1. Install the OpenSCAP tool (oscap) and SCAP Security Guide.

    a.
-OpenSCAP can be installed using the instructions at https://www.open-scap.org/tools/openscap-base/
+OpenSCAP can be installed using the instructions at the `OpenSCAP Base webpage <https://www.open-scap.org/tools/openscap-base/>`__

    b.
-The latest official SCAP Security Guide profiles can be downloaded from https://github.com/ComplianceAsCode/content/releases.
+The latest official SCAP Security Guide profiles can be downloaded from the `ComplianceAsCode GitHub repository <https://github.com/ComplianceAsCode/content/releases>`__.

 2. View possible profiles by running oscap info /path/to/profile/<Name_of_Profile>.xml.